jumiverse/jumiverse.github.io/preview/2023-01-01-tuna-onion-salad.md

 </div>

 # Tuna-Onion-Salad
-This recipe only gakes 5 minutes and is healthy and delicious.
+This recipe only takes 5 minutes and is healthy and delicious.

 # Ingredients
 For 1 serving: